mwaldtha/go/README.md

 It can be built and tested using go from the command line.
 For example:

-To build:
+To build from the "src/github.com/mwaldtha/pwdsrv" directory:

     go build

-To run the tests:
+To run the testsfrom the "src/github.com/mwaldtha/pwdsrv" directory:

     go test

-To execute a built server:
+To execute a built server from the "bin" directory (and specify a port):

-    pwdsrv.exe -port 8080
+    pwdsrv.exe -port 8888